hauselin/ollama-r/README.md

 generate("llama3", "Tomorrow is a...", output = "text")  # directly return text/vector output
-generate("llama3", "Tomorrow is a...", stream = TRUE)  # return httr2 response object and stream output generate("llama3", "Tomorrow is a...", output = "df", stream = TRUE) generate("llama3", "Tomorrow is a...", "text", TRUE)  # return text/vector output and stream output
+generate("llama3", "Tomorrow is a...", stream = TRUE)  # return httr2 response object and stream output generate("llama3", "Tomorrow is a...", output = "df", stream = TRUE)
 ```

 ### Chat